Artful Dodger (duo): Association with Craig David

-Mark Hill was first introduced to Craig David when a friend was working on a project associated with a youth centre linked to the Southampton football club, using Mark Hill and business associate, Neil Kerrs' studio.
-Craig David was a soloist on the project, and Hill noted him for his talent.
+Hill was introduced to Craig David when a friend was working on a project associated with a youth centre linked to Southampton Football Club, using Hill and business associate, Neil Kerrs' studio.
+David was a soloist on the project, and Hill noted him for his talent.
 Hill next encountered David in a club 'years later'; finding that he was already familiar with the bootleg vinyl releases he had completed with Devereux as Artful Dodger, and with Artful Dodger being in need of a vocalist to contribute to their original instrumental tracks, Hill invited David to return to his studio.
 This led to a series of vinyl releases, via Artful Dodger's own label for the release of their original tracks, Centric Records, including "Something", "What Ya Gonna Do" and, most notably, "Re-Rewind".
 Following an initial 'white label' release, these were then licensed on to any interested record labels.
 The original plan was for David to be the frontman for Artful Dodger.
 Plans changed once David signed to a different record label and hired professional artist management; David was to use Artful Dodger to launch his solo career, thus leaving Hill and Devereux to become "unwitting popstars" as the frontmen of Artful Dodger.
+At some stage in 2002, after David's departure, Andy Sherman sang with the outfit and toured with them.

 In 2013, Devereux appeared alongside many other garage pioneers in a documentary exploring the legacy of UK garage, Rewind 4Ever: The History of UK Garage, talking about his career with Hill as Artful Dodger and working with David.